ibachrachel/Module_20_Project/README.md

 c.
 Going forward, humanitarian efforts can be focused on what areas of the world?
 And, what factors showed the most effect on world health.

-- Data Exploration: 193 countries were represented in the dataset, while 195 exist in the world.
-The only two that are not recognized will NOT affect the analysis.
-Rows that were found to have high amounts of null values were dropped.
-Data was converted to a long format to allow for easy merging.
-All the countries have multiple years that are considered, which allows a relationship between Life Expectancy and other factors to be displayed throughout time.
-Running some initial analysis showed that there was high collinearity among some rows such as: infant deaths and Morality under 5.
-This is displayed with a resulting value of a collinearity of over 0.9 and a heat map showing that there were representing too much of the same data, which is reasonable for the two factors.

-- Data Analysis: While building the data analysis, columsn were added to the Life Expectancy dataset to increase the amount of factors that could be considered.
-These columns came from the Santiation files initially discussed.
-The data was displaying some outliers when scaling the data for the machine learning model.
-The min-max scaling option was displaying some serious outliers.
-This was further demonstrated by the drafted Tableau visualizations that were created to check on this trend.
-The preliminary analysis yielded 5 main factors with the highest affect on Life Expectancy: BMI, Schooling, Commposition of Resources, Adult Morality, and Infant Deaths.
-Many of the visualizations used to better understand that data found a positive correlation between the increase in Santiation factors and the increase in Life Expectancy.

 #### Project Timeline